Freshwater (play): History

 Virginia Woolf researched the life of her great-aunt, the photographer Julia Margaret Cameron, publishing her findings in an essay titled Pattledom (1925), and later in her introduction to her 1926 edition of Cameron's photographs.
 She had begun work on a play based on an episode in Cameron's life in 1923, but abandoned it.
 Finally it was performed on 18 January 1935 at the studio of her sister, Vanessa Bell on Fitzroy Street in 1935.
 Woolf directed it herself, and the cast were mainly members of the Bloomsbury Group, including Vanessa, her daughter Angelica Garnett, Virginia's husband Leonard and Duncan Grant, Angelica's father.
 Freshwater is a short three act comedy satirizing the Victorian era.
 It was not performed again in Woolf's lifetime.
 It was found among Leonard Woolf's papers after his death in 1969 and was not published till 1976, when the Hogarth Press produced an edition, edited by Lucio Ruotolo, who was living in Virginia Woolf's home, Monk's House, at the time.
-The edition was illustrated by Edward Gorey.
+The edition was illustrated by Edward Gorey under the pseudonym Loretta Trezzo.